chbrown13/class-ops/Basics/Git.md

 * Get new data and merge into working tree: `git pull <remote> <refspec>`

-## Activity: Let's create a remote repo!
+## 📝 Activity: Let's create a remote repo!

+Now let's push the local repository you created earlier to make it a remote repository!
+This will allow others on your team to access and make changes to the project.

 1. Create a new _private_ repository on GitHub (https://github.com account is needed).
 Name your repository Basics and set a description to be something about "CS5704 Software Engineering Basics Workshop".
 Skip the initialization steps and create your repo.